All Episodes

 Exactly.

-It's who can ever motivate it.
+It's who can ever motivate.

 So the politicians have made these rules to keep the politicians in power and not necessarily let the people's voice be heard.

-But Scotty, nobody kept your campaign out of that state convention.
+But, Scotty, nobody kept your campaign out of that state convention.

 You could have gone in there and done exactly what Cruz did and aced him out on the second, third ballot.

-You're you're right on that point, Rush.
+You're right on that point, Rush.

 You're absolutely right.